 The 2016 Sapir Prize committee stated: “In this story of hers, the author broadens the canvas of Hebrew literature and in a unique manner she lays out a decidedly Israeli story, one which she has never told before.”

-The other scheduled panelists are Amal Elsana Alh’jooj, the Israeli Bedouin activist and scholar who directs McGill University’s International Community Action Network, journalist Lisa Goodman and writer Yara El-Ghadban, who is of Palestinian origin.
+The other scheduled panelists are Amal Elsana Alh’jooj, the Israeli Bedouin activist and scholar who directs McGill University’s International Community Action Network, journalist Lisa Goldman and writer Yara El-Ghadban, who is of Palestinian origin.

 El-Ghadban’s most recent novel, Je suis Ariel Sharon, will be awarded Blue Metropolis’s $3,000 Literary Diversity Prize, which is sponsored by the Conseil des arts de Montréal.
 Published in September by Mémoire d’encrier, Je suis Ariel Sharon imagines what was going on in the former Israeli leader’s mind as he lay in a coma in 2006.